 With their newly-found independence, central Asian countries want to reconstruct their identities and reinterpret their histories.
 In this regard, Tajikistan, Uzbekistan and Kyrgyzstan consider Art and Culture a powerful tool for conveying these values.

-The Swiss Agency for Development and Cooperation (SDC) considers Art and Culture as an important component and tool of good governance.
-Moreover, for SDC supporting cultural activities is an integral and indispensable part of development as “Culture is not one of life’s luxuries – it is life itself”.
-The Regional Art and Culture Program, which covers both regional and national projects is implemented by the Swiss Cooperation Offices in Dushanbe, Bishkek and Tashkent.
+Switzerland recognizes Art and Culture as an important component of good governance.
+It actually considers supporting cultural activities as an integral and indispensable part of development.
+The Regional Art and Culture Programme covering both regional and national projects is implemented by the Swiss Cooperation Offices in Dushanbe, Bishkek and Tashkent.

-Although SDC has been successfully supporting cultural projects in Central Asia since 1998, the Regional Art and Culture Programme (RACP) was developed and launched in 2007 by the Cooperation offices in Kyrgyzstan, Tajikistan, and Uzbekistan building on the vision of cultural diversity and intercultural dialogue.
-Ever since it has been an innovative, effective and context-adapted vehicle to promote universal values such as democratic principles, openness and diversity.
+Switzerland has successfully supported cultural projects in Central Asia since 1998.
+This assistance was formalised in 2007, when the SCO offices in Kyrgyzstan, Tajikistan, and Uzbekistan launched the Central Asia Art and Culture programme (CAACP).
+Building on the vision of cultural diversity and intercultural dialogue, it has been an innovative, effective and context-adapted tool to promote universal values such as democratic principles, openness and diversity.

 The programme promotes cultural diversity and showcases shared values, and is regarded as another way to help establish peaceful, inclusive and democratic societies.